 Standar rd HUD Metrics PA ACT Program HC #5: Increase in Resid lent Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity = Zero (0) Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity = 13 households (PACT) Households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity = 6 households No. that Increase Housing Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
 Households receiving this type of service prior to implementation of the activity = Zero (0) Expected number of households receiving these services after implementation of the activity = 13 households Number of households receiving these services after implementation of the activity = 6 PACT households No. Standard OHA Me etrics Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
-If units reach a specific type of household, give that type in this box.
-Number of households who would not qualify for an available unit based on household composition = Zero (0) households Expected housing units of this type after implementation of the activity = 13 households Average number of households made available after implementation of this activity = 6 PACT households No. Incr ease in Househol d Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average earned income of households affected by this policy in dollars (increase).
-Average earned income of households affected by this policy in dollars prior to implementation of this activity = Zero (0) Average earned income of households affected by this policy in dollars after implementation of this activity = \$10,000 (1040 hours at \$12.55 minimum wage) - PACT Average earned income of households affected by this policy in dollars = \$4,709.15 No.
+Number of new Number of households Expected housing Average number of No. housing units made available for households at or below 80% AMI as a result of the activity (increase).
+If units reach a specific type of household, give that type in this box. who would not qualify for an available unit based on household composition = Zero (0) households units of this type after implementation of the activity = 13 households households made available after implementation of this activity = 6 PACT households housing units made available for households at or below 80% AMI as a result of the activity (increase).
+If units reach a specific type of household, give that type in this an available unit based on household composition = Zero (0) households implementation of the activity = 13 after implementation of this activity = 6 PACT households housing units made available for households at or below 80% AMI as a result of the activity (increase).
+If units reach a specific type of household, give that type in this an available unit based on household composition = Zero (0) households implementation of the activity = 13 households after implementation of this activity = 6 PACT households Benchmark Achieved? housing units made available for households at or below 80% AMI as a result of the activity (increase).
+If units reach a specific type of household, give that type in this box. an available unit based on household composition = Zero (0) households implementation of the activity = 13 households after implementation of this activity = 6 PACT households d Income Benchmark Achieved?
+No.